tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 | cb | TIMMsgRevokeCallback | Message revocation notification callback function.
 For more information, see [TIMMsgRevokeCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |
 | user_data | const void\* | User-defined data.
 The IM SDK only transfers the user data to the callback function cb without processing the data. |

-> If the sender calls the [TIMMsgRevoke](https://intl.cloud.tencent.com/document/product/1047/34391) API to revoke a message that it sends to the recipient, the IM SDK at the recipient's end will send a message revocation notification using the callback function set by this API.
+>?If the sender calls the [TIMMsgRevoke](https://intl.cloud.tencent.com/document/product/1047/34391) API to revoke a message that it sends to the recipient, the IM SDK at the recipient's end will send a message revocation notification using the callback function set by this API.

 ## TIMSetMsgElemUploadProgressCallback